 Jordan Ernest Burroughs was born on July 8, 1988.
 He grew up in the town of Sicklerville, as the youngest of four children.
 He began wrestling when he was give years old, and at that time was inspired by the great wrestlers of the World Wrestling Federation (WWF).
 His favorite wrestlers as a kid weren't Olympic champions at all, but rather the Ultimate Warrior and Macho Man Randy Savage.

-Jordan was actually the 52nd ranked senior in the nation in high school, proving that hard work, sacrifice, and persistence pays off.
-In 2006 he accepted a scholarship to the University of Nebraska to follow his long time friend and former teammate Vince Jones, and wrestle in Lincoln under head coach Mark Manning.
+Burroughs attended Winslow Township High School, where he won three district titles, two regional championships, and a state title in 2006 at 135 pounds.
+In high school, Burroughs was ranked No. 52 on a list of best wrestlers in the country.
+That same year, he won Senior Nationals, proving that hard work, sacrifice, and persistence pays off.
+In 2006 he accepted a scholarship to the University of Nebraska to follow his long-time friend and former teammate Vince Jones, and wrestle in Lincoln for the Huskers under head coach Mark Manning.

-Burroughs loves his social media.
-He is very engaging with his fans on Twitter and Facebook and posts multiple times daily.
+Burroughs loves social media, and is very engaging with his fans on Twitter, Facebook and Instagram.
 His Twitter handle is @alliseeisgold, which has earned him quite the reputation in the sports community.

 His awards and honors include: